sertit/eoreader/docs/faq.md

 - **Tiles**: Width and height are set to 2048 pixels (instead of 512x512) and cache to 50% of your max memory (instead of 1024Mo)

 ### SNAP known bugs

+#### SNAP error: `Absolute radiometric calibration has already been applied to the product`

+If SNAP 8.0 is used without any updates, the calibration step seems not be able to be skipped if the calibration step has already been applied. (see this [issue](https://github.com/sertit/eoreader/issues/42))
+This is resolved when the software is updated.

+Using SNAP 9.0 also resolves this.

 #### SNAP `secure-processing` not recognized
 Sometimes SNAP process returns `Feature 'http://javax.xml.XMLConstants/feature/secure-processing' is not recognized.`